plenigo/plenigo.github.io/pages/custom_integration/checkout_external_products_java.md

 If you are using a programming language that is not supported by one of our SDKs and the pre generated checkout string from the plenigo backend sufficient enough you must create the checkout string dynamically.
 [Enrypt Checkout String](https://plenigo.github.io/custom_integration#encrypted-checkout-string)

-## Failed Payments with SDKs
+## Failed Payments

 If you want to create a button/link to the “Failed Payments” listing for the customer you can do it by creating a special product object like this.

 ### Java

-For Java integration you can use  the `com.plenigo.sdk.builders.CheckoutSnippetBuilder` class for this purpose:
+For Java integration you can use  the `com.plenigo.sdk.builders.CheckoutSnippetBuilder` class in order to get the failed payments.

 ```java
 // 1.Step: Configure the Java SDK: The secret (e.g. secret:QrrDfmzRQcQie3Pp3twzNP8LHsV78TngrY5TTvj) and the company id (e.g.:23NuCmdPoiRRkQiCqP9Q).